Scientific Programming Committee (SPC)

 Director of Regulatory Affairs and Policy

 Dr. Erin Bassett joined BioCanRx in 2024 as Director of Regulatory Affairs and Policy.
-Erin has scientific research and policy experience in academic, industry, and not-for-profit environments.
+She supports BioCanRx translational research and health system adoption activities by overseeing regulatory submissions, policy, and strategic engagement with key stakeholders in the life sciences ecosystem.
+Erin has scientific research, regulatory, and policy experience in academic, industry, and not-for-profit environments.
 She is passionate about translational research, evidence-based policy, and the benefits of collaboration across sectors to realize the full potential of Canadian-led therapeutic development.
-Prior to joining BioCanRx, Erin was an R&D Program Director at Tetra Bio-Pharma, where she led a range of activities including nonclinical safety studies, drug formulation and manufacturing development, and preparation of clinical trial application packages for Health Canada and the FDA.
+Prior to joining BioCanRx, Erin was an R&D Program Director at Tetra Bio-Pharma, where she led a range of activities including nonclinical safety studies, drug formulation and manufacturing development, and preparation of regulatory submissions to Health Canada and the FDA.
 Before her time in industry, Erin was a Research Associate at the Council of Canadian Academies, a not-for-profit organization that assesses scientific evidence to inform public policy.
 She also worked as a Research Associate at the Ottawa Hospital Research Institute (OHRI), where she investigated the mechanisms behind pediatric brain tumor initiation.
 Erin holds a PhD in developmental neuroscience from McMaster University, received in 2010.

 Committee Members: